FinTecSystems/xs2a-android/README.md

 ## Credentials saving

-On API-Level 23+ you can let the user decide to save their credentials for use in future transactions.
+On API-Level 23+ the user is able to decide to save their credentials for use in future transactions.

+> This feature must be activated on your FTS-Account.

 The user must have at least one fingerprint registered, otherwise this feature will be ignored and he will not be asked to save/load his credentials.

-### Configuration

-You can activate this feature by setting `XS2AWizardConfig.enableCredentialsStore` to `true`.

-> This will be ignored on API-Level 21/22.

 ### Deletion